Maja Gilewski

 Research project

-“Heteronomy and autonomy of female saints' vitae in Gaul at the transition from Late Antiquity to the Early Middle Ages”
+“Between Tradition and Reception: Constructions of Female Sanctity in Gallic Saints’ Vitae at the Transition from Late Antiquity to the Early Middle Ages”

-The dynamic developments in the 4th century AD paved the way for the transformation process of the early Christian community into a “people's church” and a new Christian self-image with the model of an unbloody imitatio Christi.
-At the same time, the literary genre of the Acts and Passions of the Martyrs was replaced by the first vitae of the saints.
-The first biographies of male saints were soon followed by the first lives of female saints, including the Vita Sactae Macrinae by Gregory of Nyssa and the Vita Melaniae Iunioris by Gerontius.
-The text genre would reach its heyday in the High Middle Ages.
+The dynamic developments of the fourth century CE paved the way for the transformation of early Christian communities into a Volkskirche (“people’s church”) and for a new Christian self-conception centered on the ideal of an unbloody imitatio Christi.
+In this context, the literary genre of martyr acts and passions was gradually replaced by the earliest saints’ vitae.
+Following the first biographies of male saints, the first vitae of female saints soon emerged, including Gregory of Nyssa’s Vita Sanctae Macrinae and Gerontius’ Vita Melaniae Iunioris.
+This genre would reach its peak in the High Middle Ages.

-As a reflection of the increasing participation of the Frankish ruling classes in the cult of Christian saints, the Vites can also provide information about the development of early medieval religiosity as well as the change in ideas of female sanctity and the development of female-specific types of saints in the Latin West.
+Furthermore, the vitae, reflecting the increasing participation of Frankish elites in the Christian cult of saints, offer insights into the development of early medieval religiosity, the transformation of concepts of female sanctity, and the emergence of gender-specific types of holiness in the Latin West.

 Curriculum Vitae

-Doctoral Researcher, Institute of Catholic Theology, University of Hildesheim
+Doctoral Researcher and Research Associate , Institute of Catholic Theology, University of Hildesheim

 • Dissertation project: “Between Tradition and Reception: Constructions of Female Sanctity in Gallic Saints’ Vitae at the Transition from Late Antiquity to the Early Middle Ages”